Ralim/hexm/README.md

 # hexm
-CLI tool for working with intel hex and binary files (Merge)
+CLI tool for working with intel hex and binary files.
+Merge and convert

 ## Features